Menu

 Place the gammon joint, chopped onion & carrots into a pan & cover with cold water.

-Bring to a slow simmer then add the tub of marinade or one pouch made up with the yoghurt & vinegar & carefully lift the gammon up & down a few times using two forks to mix the marinade through & cook on a very low heat, uncovered for one hour.
+Bring to a slow simmer then add the made up marinade & carefully lift the gammon up & down a few times using two forks to mix the marinade through & cook on a very low heat, uncovered for one hour.

 After the simmer time, turn on the oven to 180 degrees & carefully lift the gammon from the pan & place into a roasting tin & pat the skin dry.